Infant sleep: Normal infant sleep

 In the first week of life, infants will sleep during both the day and night and will wake to feed.
-Sleep cycle duration is usually short, from 2-4 hours.
-Over the first two weeks, infants average 16-18 hours of sleep daily.
-Circadian rhythm has not yet been established and the infants sleeps during the night and day equally.
+Sleep cycle duration is usually short, from 2–4 hours.
+Over the first two weeks, infants average 16–18 hours of sleep daily.
+Circadian rhythm has not yet been established and infants sleep during the night and day equally.
 In the first month of life, 95% of infants will wake during the night.
 At around 2 months, a day-night pattern begins to gradually develop.
-At around 3 months, sleep cycle may increase to 3-6 hours, and the majority of infants will still wake in the night to feed.
+At around 3 months, sleep cycle may increase to 3–6 hours, and the majority of infants will still wake in the night to feed.
 By 4 months, the average infant sleeps 14 hours a day (including naps), but this amount can vary considerably.
 By 8 months, most infants continue to wake during the night, though a majority are able to fall back asleep without parental involvement.
 At 9 months, only a third of infants sleep through the night without waking.
 Daytime sleeping (naps) generally doesn't cease until 3 to 5 years of age.

 Infant sleep in the first year can be categorised into active sleep (AS) and quiet sleep (QS).
 Active sleep is similar to the adult REM sleep in that it is characterised by eye and other kinds of movement; however, unlike adults in REM, infants tend to enter AS at the beginning of their sleep cycle, as opposed to the end of it like REM in adults.
 Infants spend about half their time in AS/REM and half in QS, a much higher proportion than adults, who only spend about a quarter of their time in REM.
 It's hypothesised this difference in sleep pattern is related to the shorter sleep cycles and more frequent waking of infants.
 By 3 months infants become more likely to enter quiet sleep (or NREM, not-REM) at the beginning of their sleep cycle.
 After 3 months, infants tend to alternate between AS/QS for 50 minutes duration, as opposed to the longer cycle in adult sleep (90 minutes).
 Sleep cycle duration starts to resemble adult sleep more at 6 months, but doesn't fully resemble adult sleep until around 3 years old, which is generally around the time napping ceases as well.

 Frequent night waking and the short sleep cycle in infants is thought to be adaptive.
 Because infants have small stomachs and are undergoing rapid growth, they need to eat very frequently in order to get enough nutrition.
-However, because frequent waking and feedings interfere with parental sleep, this places the needs of the infant in conflict with the parents'.

-Both breastfeeding and parental presence (i.e. rooming in or cosleeping) are correlated with increased night wakings, though some evidence suggests breastfeeding moms get more total sleep on average.
-The extent to which feeding type and sleeping arrangements influences parental sleep is controversial.
+Frequent night awakenings are also protective against SIDS.